b2220333/suturo_docs/components/dialogsystem.rst

 RPC-Server
 ----------

 This module is the server part of the component **rosRPCCommunicator** in the architecture and accessible at rpcServer.py_.
 On the one hand, It directly receives textual outputs from the speech recognition, then retrieves from the received text structured information thank to the Dialog System's **utility** component and forwards the structured information to the **rosBasicAwareness** module.
-On the other hand, it receives feedbacks from the robot PR2 and forwards it to the dialog manager.
+On the other hand, it receives feedbacks from the robot PR2 and forwards them to the dialog manager.
 The ROS parameters are accessible at dialog.launch_ and follow:

 - **RPCSERVERIP**: indicates the IP address of the host, which this server runs on
 - **RPCSERVERIPPORT**: indicates the port, which this server is accessed through